Important Information Regarding Child Custody in Nevada

-Child custody situations tend to be emotionally driven matters that require knowledgeable and compassionate representation.
+Custody situations tend to be emotionally driven matters that require knowledgeable and compassionate representation.
 At Roberts Stoffel Family Law Group, our attorneys have the experience necessary to handle the most difficult disputes.
 Let our attorneys be your voice in and out of the courtroom.
-Contact us today for a free consultation.
+Contact us today for a free consultation with a child custody lawyer.

 There are two (2) types of custody in Nevada:

-Legal custody should be thought of as decision making pertaining to the welfare of child/children, and usually deals with issues involving the child’s education, religion, and health.
+Legal custody should be thought of as decision making pertaining to the welfare of children, and usually deals with issues involving education, religion, and health.

-The courts in Nevada determine custody of a child solely based on the best interest of the child.
+The courts in Nevada determine custody solely based on the best interest of the child.
 If it appears to the court that joint custody would be in the best interest of the child, the court may grant custody to the parties jointly.
-Preference must not be given to either parent for the sole reason that the parent is the mother or the father of the child.
+Preference must not be given to either parent for the sole reason that the parent is the mother or the father.

 The court will determine custody in the following order of preferences unless the best interest of the child requires otherwise: